puppetlabs/courseware-lvm/Quest_Guide/quests/agent_setup.md

 - Learn how to install the puppet agent on a node.
 - Use the PE console to sign the certificate of a new node.
-- Understand a simple puppet architecture with a puppet master serving multiple agent nodes.
+- Understand a simple Puppet architecture with a puppet master serving multiple agent nodes.
 - Use the `site.pp` manifest to classify nodes.